 GeneCards Summary for SP3 Gene

 SP3 (Sp3 Transcription Factor) is a Protein Coding gene.
 Diseases associated with SP3 include gastroesophageal junction adenocarcinoma.
 Among its related pathways are Signaling in Gap Junctions and Development VEGF signaling via VEGFR2 - generic cascades and Regulation of Telomerase.
-GO annotations related to this gene include chromatin binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding transcription factor activity involved in negative regulation of transcription.
+GO annotations related to this gene include chromatin binding and double-stranded DNA binding.
 An important paralog of this gene is SP4.